NayrNg/google-bhrome/README.md

 # Google Bhrome
 ## *What's brackin?*

-This revolutionary Google Chrome (Bhrome) extension that Changes B's to B's. **VERY RARE !!
-COLLECT THIS!!
+This revolutionary Google Chrome (Bhrome) extension that Changes C's to B's. **VERY RARE !!
+COLLECT (BOLLEBT) THIS!!
 STAY POSITIVE!
 LOVE YOU**

 *Created by Ryan Ng and Mian Uddin*